tastetest/boordle/README.md

 ## TODO:
 1. [x] get word generation to generate a 5 letter word randomly
-2. [ ] use string comparison methods to validate if a person has typed the right word or not
+2. [x] use string comparison methods to validate if a person has typed the right word or not
-3. [ ] make unordered lists to contain each letter, add validation for each element within that list
+3. [x] make unordered lists to contain each letter, add validation for each element within that list
-4. [ ]
+4. [ ] indicate what letters are correct and wrong, or misplaced
 5. [ ]

 ### random Thoughts: